-Requirements for the French and Francophone Studies Minor (5 Credits)
+Requirements for the French and Francophone Studies Minor (20 semester hours)

-No more than 3 credits may be earned through off-campus or foreign study programs.
+No more than 12 semester hours may be earned through off-campus or foreign study programs.

-- FREN 331W French Composition and Discussion (1) - FREN 340 Readings in French Literature (1)
+- FREN 331W French Composition and Discussion (4) - FREN 340 Readings in French Literature (4)

-One course from the following (1)
+One course from the following (4 semester hours )

-- FREN 336 France and the Other (1) OR
+- FREN 336 France and the Other (4) or

-- FREN 337 French and Francophone Studies II (1) OR
+- FREN 337 French and Francophone Studies II (4) or

-- FREN 430 Civilization and Its Critics (1)
+- FREN 430 Civilization and Its Critics (4)

-Two additional credits in French
+Two additional courses in French (8 semester hours )

-Numbered electives at the 300 or 400 or above level (2)
+• Numbered electives at the 300 or 400 or above level (8)

 The department strongly urges its students to improve their language competency and broaden their education through off-campus study in approved programs.
-Of special interest to students of French and Francophone Studies is the Willamette semester abroad in France, CIDEF in Angers and CUPA in Paris.
-The CIDEF (Centre International D'Etudes Françaises) is an intensive language and culture program which places students into the appropriate level courses based on their current language ability.
+Of special interest to students of French and Francophone Studies is the Willamette semester abroad in France, CIDEF in Angers, and CUPA in Paris.
+The CIDEF (Centre International D'Etudes Françaises) is an intensive language and culture program that places students into the appropriate level courses based on their current language ability.
 The CUPA program (Center for University Programs Abroad) is recommended to highly motivated juniors and seniors interested in individualized programs of study at the leading Parisian universities and institutes.

-Credits earned in Willamette University's off-campus study programs, or in other pre-approved foreign study programs, may be substituted for required courses in the French and Francophone Studies Department.
+Credits earned in Willamette University's off-campus study programs, or in other pre- approved foreign study programs, may be substituted for required courses in the French and Francophone Studies Department.
 Students should consult in advance with the Department Chair to assure such substitution.

-The French and Francophone Studies Department also offers an assistant language exchange program in cooperation with the French Ministry of Education

-Language students enjoy the use of a state-of-the-art Language Learning Center featuring multimedia stations, foreign language word processors, foreign television programs transmitted by satellite, and up-to-date communication technology.
+The French and Francophone Studies Department also offers an assistant language exchange program in cooperation with the French Ministry of Education Language students enjoy the use of a state-of-the-art Language Learning Center featuring multimedia stations, foreign language word processors, foreign television programs transmitted by satellite, and up-to-date communication technology.

-In the French Department we expect our students to achieve three learning outcomes by the time they graduate from Willamette University.
+In the French Department, we expect our students to achieve three learning outcomes by the time they graduate from Willamette University.

-Student Learning Outcomes for the French Major
+Student Learning Outcomes for the French Minor

-- 1. To reach the advanced level of proficiency as defined by the American Council for the Teaching of Foreign Languages (ACTFL).
+- To reach the advanced level of proficiency as defined by the American Council for the Teaching of Foreign Languages (ACTFL).
 The advanced level is characterized by the ability to understand main ideas and most details of connected discourse on a variety of topics beyond the immediacy of the situation - 2.
 To be able to initiate, sustain and bring to closure a wide variety of communication tasks, including those that require an increased ability to convey meaning with diverse language strategies - 3.
-To be able to demonstrate a broad knowledge of French and Francophone literatures, history and cultures through completion of a research project in the senior year
+To be able to demonstrate a broad knowledge of French and Francophone literature, history, and cultures

-- Amadou Fofana, Professor of French and Francophone Studies; French Department Chair, - Gaetano DeLeonibus, Professor of French and Francophone Studies,
+• Amadou Fofana, Professor of French and Francophone Studies; French Department Chair